 For reasons of economy, perhaps only two standard sizes of pumping facility might be considered, the larger version being designed to permit location in deeper water, or for use as storage, workshops, laboratories and accommodation.
 Both sizes could be used for stable drilling platforms, gas collection, and as landing strips, habitat and highways.
 Note, building bases in the satellite facilities would avoid the discomfort of turbine noise and vibration, though pumping would still generate some, if much less.

 Now, a 2.5MW wind turbine is capable of producing enough power for a 60% efficient pump, to pump seawater some ten metres above sea level at the rate of six cubic metres per second, when at full capacity.
-However, as winds are inconstant, an average 1MW delivery is used here in the calculations.
+However, as winds are inconstant and there will be power losses elsewhere, an average 1MW pumping delivery is used here in the calculations.
 In nine months this 1MW would generate an ice shield of volume of 0.14km3, less any undersea and subsequent warm season loss.
 Call it 0.12km3 per year to allow for residual brine loss, snow & ice accumulation and melting.
 Provided the water could be frozen fast enough, such a rate might enable a single ice shield to ground itself in water that was less than ~85m deep before the encasing sea ice melted, thereby threatening the mooring system.
 This might translate to three satellite ice shields being grounded in water that is <65m deep.
 Subsequent years of ice accumulation would tend to secure the ice shield even more firmly.
 However, as the ice shield grew above the size it would reach in the first year, its volumetric growth rate would decline progressively because the seawater might need to be lifted progressively higher than seven metres.
-Note, for satellite operations the average height above sea level to which the seawater would need to be lifted might be as low as ~5m to create a 70m thick ice shield.
+Note, for satellite operations the average height above sea level to which the seawater would need to be lifted might be as low as ~5m to create a 70m thick ice shield, though early pumping would require much less than this height.
+If warm season pumping for algal nutriation purposes was not required, the system might be shut down or else used to generate power for other purposes.

 Installations located in greater depths of water might take several years before they grew thick enough to become grounded.
 They would thus tend to require interim mooring or corralling by other means.
 This might be by freezing them onto nearby land or previously grounded ice shields, or else situating them such that the prevailing currents and winds would force them against restraining obstacles.
 They might also be corralled in deeper waters by ice shield construction in surrounding shallower waters.
 Should each ice shield installation be roughly circular, the open spaces within an array of them could be useful to wildlife, navigation, and possibly to methane capture.